Shaunak1414/Powershell-and-PowerCLI/starting with PowerCLI.md

 You can also create multiple tags – by reading the input values from CSV file or from other cmdlets.
 Here is how to create tags for each user in the “Example.org” domain:

-# Retrieve all user accounts in the “Example.org” domain
+* Retrieve all user accounts in the “Example.org” domain

-$userList = Get-VIAccount –User –Domain “Example.org”
+`$userList = Get-VIAccount –User –Domain “Example.org”`

-# For each user account create a new tag based on the user’s Id
+ For each user account create a new tag based on the user’s Id

-foreach ($user in $userList) { New-Tag –Category “Owner” –Name $user.Id –Description $user.Description }
+`foreach ($user in $userList) { New-Tag –Category “Owner” –Name $user.Id –Description $user.Description }`

 Modifying an existing tag is done through the Set-Tag cmdlet.
 It allows you to change the tag’s name and description:

 `Get-Tag “jsmith” –Category “Owner” | Set-Tag –Description “John Smith”`

-Removing a tag is done through Remove-Tag cmdlet, similar to removing a category.
+Removing a tag is done through `Remove-Tag cmdlet`, similar to removing a category.
 When removing a tag you will automatically remove any assignments of this tag.

 Now that you have created some tags – it’s time to put them to use.
 You can assign tag to an entity using the New-TagAssignment cmdlet.
 Here is how to assign the “jsmith” tag to the VMs that belong to John (we assume they have “jsmith” in their name):